you need Drum Lessons?

 recommended as a supplement to learning.

 about Drum Lessons

 Drum Lessons or DVD's?

-easier to access just about anything online remotely.
-But with technology
+easier and easier to access just about anything online remotely.
+But

 Think of all the other drum lessons as supplements to your invaluable

 one-on-one training.
 You can always pick up a DVD or watch some free